 I am getting power all the way to the light fixture, but when I screw the bulb in the power goes away.
 What do I do how do I fix it?

 To tell you the truth this looks old and needs to be replaced.
 Go out and buy a new light and the electrical parts and wire it up to fix your issue.
 Like you said the current flows all the way to the fixture until you screw in the light bulb and then it is not making contact.
-There is an issue with your fixture and it should be replaced to solve your problem.

 My friends light is not working in his bedroom.
 The lighting circuit breaker is on and the other lights and switches in the circuit are working.
 I replaced the switch and light fitting, but it still doesn't work.
 I don't have any test equipment, but to me it seems as though the switch isn't getting any power to it.